mavajee/guide__vue-cli-3-multiple-entry-points/README.md

 ### Vue router

-Using vue router you will see erorr, for fix configure [historyApiFallback](https://webpack.js.org/configuration/dev-server/#devserver-historyapifallback) for **webpack-dev-server**:
+Using vue router you will see error, for fix configure [historyApiFallback](https://webpack.js.org/configuration/dev-server/#devserver-historyapifallback) for **webpack-dev-server**:

 ```js
 devServer: {